Updated, April 2022

 Understanding how people read on the web and search for information can directly influence how we design our webpages and websites.
-One of the most influential researchers into web reading behavior has been Jakob Nielsen, who sums up his findings like this:
+One of the most influential researchers into web reading behavior has been Jakob Nielsen, who summed up his findings in 2006 like this:

 How Users Read on the Web

 The truth is, people are going to skim and scan all the lovely content you’ve written, looking for something (a keyword, a header perhaps?) that catches their attention or matches the reason they’re visiting your website in the first place.

 But we’re getting ahead of ourselves.
 First, the research.
 Then we’ll get to summarizing current findings (as of 2020).

 We’ve learned a lot about how people read on the web by tracking people’s eye movements and fixation points while they look at web content.
 Interestingly, eye-tracking studies have been conducted since the 1800’s as part of learning more about how we read.
 From those early studies, researchers learned that: